GraceAbike/Portfolio/README.md

 ## Project : Portfolio

 ## Description
-For this repository, I've created html templates and styling files in order to built a responsive portfolio ,  which can help to easy explorate  profiles from differents devices.
+For this repository, I've created html templates and styling files in order to built a responsive portfolio,  which can help to easy explorate  profile differents devices.

 ## Built With
 - HTML